 Ever since fluoride was first added to drinking water in Grand Rapids, Michigan, on January 26, 1945, it has been controversial.
 The “fluoride wars” have been raging ever since.
 There is little doubt that when municipal water authorities put fluoride in the water supply, it helps prevent tooth decay.

-Dentists and Public Health Officials Love Fluoride:
+Dentists and Public Health Officials Support Fluoride:

 Although there have been questions about fluoride’s potential toxicity, most public health officials dismiss them.
 They consider water fluoridation one of the top ten public health achievements of the last century.
+However, the level of support is no longer as strong as it once was.

 The Cochrane Collaboration is an independent collection of scientists and scholars.
 Cochrane describes itself this way: